moorepants/dissertation/motioncapture.rst

 he proposed doing a motion study using principal components techniques in much the same fashion as :cite:`Troje2002` had done with walking subjects.
 I think he'd formulated the idea in discussion with Andy Ruina, his longtime vacation buddy and colleague.
-I'd never heard of principal components (my statistics was and is still weak), so I started reading up on principal components and what Troje had done with walkers.
-I got a grasp of the technique and formulated a plan based around a bicyclist riding on the large treadmill we had access to and capturing their kinematics with a motion capture system.
+I'd never heard of principal components (my statistics were and are still weak), so I started reading up on principal components and what Troje had done with walkers.
+I got a grasp of the technique and formulated a plan based on a bicyclist riding on the large treadmill we had access to and capturing their kinematics with a motion capture system.
 We went up for a preliminary test day to check out the motion capture system and meet Richard Casius who was the lab technician that knew the equipment.
 I was expecting he'd